 3. Set Up Your Lead Tracking System

-Once you’ve determined what you want to track, begin setting up your lead tracking system.
-Start with adding those data fields you find important.
+Once you’ve determined what to track, begin setting up your lead tracking system.
+Start with adding those data fields you find essential.
 If you’re using CRM software, each product will have default fields to work with or its own custom settings for adding and editing custom fields for each module.

-Zoho CRM, for example, lets you select field types such as single line text, date, email, or a check box and then label the field with the relevant name such as Social Security number, lead name, or lead source.
-Users can also edit properties for each field in the CRM if you require data entry for the record, want to prevent duplicates, or want to secure the data with encryption.
+Zoho CRM, for example, lets you select field types, such as single line text, date, email, or a check box, and then label the field with the relevant name, such as Social Security number, lead name, or lead source.
+Users can also edit properties for each field in the CRM if they require data entry for the record, want to prevent duplicates, or need to secure the data with encryption.